Office of Legal Residency

 Students may be eligible for in-state tuition under the three following provisions:

-3. the student is active military stationed in SC or the dependent of an active military member who is stationed in the state or claims SC as his or her state of legal residence.
-See residency requirements for more information.
+3. The student is active military stationed in SC or the dependent of an active military member who is stationed in the state or claims SC as his or her state of legal residence.
+See residency requirements for more information;

 Reciprocity for tuition is only given to international Sister-State agreement programs.
 Please reference the below memo for current Sister-States eligible for the non-resident fee waiver: